Adductor Tendonitis (Tendinopathy)

 N.B.
 Although recent research suggests that ‘adductor tendinopathy’ is the more appropriate term to describe overuse injuries to the adductor tendon (due to the absense of an inflammatory response), we will use the term ‘adductor tendonitis’ in this document as it is more widely known.

 What is adductor tendonitis?

-Adductor tendonitis is a condition characterized by tissue damage and sometimes swelling to the adductor tendon at its attachment to the pelvis resulting in groin pain.
+Adductor tendonitis is a condition characterised by tissue damage, degeneration and sometimes swelling to the adductor tendon at its attachment to the pelvis resulting in groin pain.

 The muscles at the inner aspect of your thigh are known as the adductor muscles (groin).
 These muscles (i.e. the adductor magnis, adductor longus, adductor brevis and gracilis) originate from the pelvis and insert into the inner aspect of the thigh bone (femur) and lower leg bone (tibia) (figure 1).
 The adductor muscles attach to their bony origin and insertion via their respective adductor tendons.

 The adductor muscles are responsible for stabilising the pelvis and moving the leg towards the midline of the body (adduction).
 They are particularly active during running (especially when changing direction) and kicking.

-During contraction of the groin muscles, tension is placed through the adductor tendon at its attachment to the pelvis.
-When this tension is excessive due to too much repetition or high force, damage to the adductor tendon may occur.
-Adductor tendonitis is a condition whereby there is damage to the adductor tendon with subsequent degeneration and sometimes swelling.
+During contraction and stretch of the groin muscles, tensile and compression forces are placed through the adductor tendons at their attachment to the pelvis.
+When these forces are excessive due to too much repetition, prolonged or high force, damage to one or more of the adductor tendons may occur.

 Causes of adductor tendonitis